I sometimes get asked questions that many people need the answer to. Here’s one about non-parametric ANOVA in SPSS.

 But there is no non-parametric factorial ANOVA, and it’s because of the nature of interactions and most non-parametrics.

 What it basically comes down to is that most non-parametric tests are rank-based.
-In other words, instead of using the actual Y values, all those Y values are ordered, ranked, and group comparisons are made on the ranks.
+In other words, instead of using the actual Y values, the test is based on ordering, ranking, and comparing the group’s ranks of all those Y values.

 This works very well in any one-way comparison.
-The relative rankings of two or more groups can be compared to see if one group’s distribution is generally shifted left or right, in comparison to the others.
+You can compare the relative rankings of two or more groups.
+This shows if one group’s distribution is generally shifted left or right, in comparison to the others.

 But it doesn’t tell you how much the distribution is shifted.
-Just that it’s generally higher or lower.
+Just that its values are generally higher or lower.
 In order to distinctly measure how much shift we had, we’d need to measure the shift in one distribution parameter.